 Important services, such as the kitchen and the dispensary, sometimes have separate storage tanks which can be filled on a priority basis from the main reservoir.
-In that case water consumption by the services concerned can be measured fairly accurately and evaluated in comparison with their needs.
+In that case the water consumption of the services concerned can be measured quite accurately and evaluated in comparison with their needs.

-Figures 14 and 15 show two types of decentralized storage tanks, which are often installed close to the services supplied.
+Figures 16 and 17 show two types of decentralized storage tanks, which are often installed close to the services supplied.